About Me: The Wife Expert…

 2) Sessions are called by you: questions, problems, solutions to situations.

 You control your destiny.
 Not him.
-What happens is this.
-We mirror each other’s behavior.
+What happens is this: We mirror each other’s behavior.
 Because couples mirror each other.
 If one is hiding information…the other will feel it and do the same.
+If one is lying the other starts.
+If one is holding back love, the other starts and the downhill comes quick.
 Then the two start the blame game and score card appears and tallies are taken.
 “I do everything…” “It’s her fault…”

 We get defensive, deny and start the cycle that never seems to end.

-Someone has to end it.
+Someone has to end the choas.
+The choas.
 Not the marriage.
-The bull shit.
+The drama, the ego, the bull shit.

 Cause there is bull shit.
 Piles of it.
-Going to be angry adds to the pile.
-The negative hate talk that circles your head all night long tops the pile.
+Staying angry (and defensive and in the blame mode) only adds to the pile.
+Then the negative hate-filled distructive thoughts/talk that circles over and over in your head all night long tops the pile.

 Its all about you.
 It’s all about what you say to yourself when you are alone with your head.
 If you stay positive about your marriage and your husband and have talk going on in your head that is good, you will find hope, peace and love.